music blog, Berlin, music blogger, Fair Music Transparency and Money Flows in the Music Industry

 Similarly, the musician has a manager in order to help and promote the musician.
 The manager will be paid by a slice of the musicians’ income, eg. by the income generated by the ‘song’.

 The musician will have record label which is manufacturing a CD or vinyl record containing the ‘song’.
-They will earn money over the selling of the product, containing the ‘song’ and then deliver a fixed amount of money to the musician.
+They will earn money by the selling of the product, containing the ‘song’ and then deliver a fixed amount of money to the musician.

 If the record label has an agreement with a streaming platform, such as Spotify, it will receive a part of the income.